brightyorcerf/orbital-preprocessor/README.md

 | Frontend | Streamlit, Folium (2D), Plotly (3D globe) |
 | Deploy | Docker, Python 3.10 |

-Gemini is called over an API.
-It is *not* trained, fine-tuned, or hosted here.
 The only model trained in this repository is the 3.1M-parameter detector.

 ```
 config/     platform profiles + provenance tags